As Bad As Things Got: Middlesbrough, 22nd August 1986

 Within a couple of years, however, the club’s future didn’t seem quite as bright.
 After finishing the 1979/80 season in ninth place in the table, the following season saw them finish fourteenth.
 The summer of 1981, however, proved to be a difficult one for the club.
 Neal left in July to replace Geoff Hurst as the manager of Chelsea.
-A month later, Johnston left Ayresome Park for Anfield for £650,000 while David Armstrong departed for Southampton for £720,000.
-Proctor went to Nottingham Forest for £440,000.
+A month later, Johnston left Ayresome Park for Anfield for £650,000 while David Armstrong departed for Southampton for £720,000 and Proctor went to Nottingham Forest for £440,000.
 Neal’s replacement was Bobby Murdoch, who’d been Jack Charlton’s first signing for the club eight years earlier.
-Murdoch had retired from playing in 1976 and had been spent the previous five years as one of the club’s youth team coaches, but with the club having sold three of its best players that summer – which in itself was a canary in the coalmine for the club’s financial position itself – and Murdoch having no actual managerial experience, it felt like a risky appointment from the outset.
+Murdoch had retired from playing in 1976 and had been spent the previous five years as one of the club’s youth team coaches, but with Boro having sold three of its best players that summer, in itself a canary in the coalmine for the club’s financial position, and Murdoch having no actual managerial experience, it felt like a risky appointment from the outset.
 Two wins and a draw from their last three matches of the 1981/82 season wasn’t enough to save Middlesbrough’s place in the First Division.

 There was no spectacular implosion about this relegation.
 They finished the season five points adrift of safety, with their biggest problem being a lack of the goals that Johnston, Armstrong and Proctor were so adept at both scoring and creating.
 Middlesbrough only conceded 52 goals in their 42 matches, but they only scored 34, the second lowest in the division.
 But more significantly in terms of the club’s future, changes were also happening at a boardroom level.
-Charles Amer had been on the club’s board of directors since 1963 and had been the chairman since 1973.
+Charles Amer had been on the club’s board of directors since 1963 and had been chairman since 1973.
 He’d been the man who brought Jack Charlton to Ayresome Park.
 But on Valentine’s Day 1982 he resigned his position, to be replaced by George Kitching.

 Allison’s team ended his first season in charge in sixteenth place in the Second Division.
-The appointment might have brought any more attention to the club, but it hadn’t brought more money.
+The appointment might have brought any more attention to the club, but it hadn’t brought the club any more money.
 Crowds were continuing to fall, and financial losses remained uncomfortably high.
-The 1983/84 season saw Middlesbrough fighting against relegation, but they hit the headlines in March 1984 when Allison was sacked following a post-match interview in which he claimed that “Middlesbrough have six weeks to live” and “It is better to die than face a lingering death.”
-The club was losing £10,000 a week by this time, but his ill-judged comments only served to act as something of a resignation statement.
+The 1983/84 season saw Middlesbrough fighting against relegation, and in March 1984 when Allison was sacked following a post-match interview in which he claimed that “Middlesbrough have six weeks to live” and “It is better to die than face a lingering death.”
+The club was losing £10,000 a week by this time, but Allison’s ill-judged comments turned out to be his post-script as Middlesbrough’s manager.

 He was sacked shortly afterwards, and Jack Charlton returned to steer the club just clear of the Second Division relegation places.
 The long-term replacement was another former player.
-Willie Maddren had played for the club from 1969 to 1979 and had returned to the club as physiotherapist upon Malcolm Allison’s arrival.
-The 1984/85 season ended with the club only avoiding relegation to the Third Division on the last day.
-The following year turned out to be even worse.
+Willie Maddren had played for the club from 1969 to 1979 and had returned as physiotherapist upon Malcolm Allison’s arrival.
+The 1984/85 season ended with the club only avoiding relegation to the Third Division on the last day, though, and the following year turned out to be even worse.
 By the end of 1985 crowds had fallen to just 4,000 and the annual accounts revealed the club to be more than £1m in debt.
-With thirteen games of the season left to play Maddren was sacked – his spell as manager may now be broadly considered an uphill battle that he could never have won – and replaced by the former Aston Villa defender Bruce Rioch, whose only previous managerial experience in this country had come with a couple of years at Torquay United, earlier in the decade.
+With thirteen games of the season left to play Maddren was sacked – his spell as manager may now be broadly considered an uphill battle that he could never have won – and he replaced by the former Aston Villa defender Bruce Rioch, whose only previous managerial experience in this country had come with a couple of years at Torquay United, earlier in the decade.

 Rioch brought a little hope of surviving relegation with some critical wins, but it wasn’t quite enough.
-A 2-1 defeat at Shrewsbury Town on the last day of the season confirmed the club’s relegation to the Third Division for only the second time in the club’s history.
-As it turned out, results elsewhere meant that the club would have been relegated regardless of their result that day.
+A 2-1 defeat at Shrewsbury Town on the last day of the season confirmed Middlesbrough’s relegation to the Third Division for only the second time in their history.
 With this relegation, the floodgates opened.
 Mike McCullagh had quit in the spring of 1985, but his replacement, Alf Duffield, had been unable to turn the club’s desperate financial position around.
 His money had just about kept the club functioning on a day to day basis, but he resigned towards the end of the 1985/86 season following an argument with Bruce Rioch.

 On Friday 22nd August, a meeting was held to as one final throw of the dice, and with ten minutes to spare before the registration deadline, the documents were signed to form a new company called Middlesbrough Football & Athletic Club (1986) Ltd., with a board formed of Steve Gibson, Graham Fordy, Reg Corbridge and Henry Moszkowicz, with Colin Henderson, who’d brokered the all-important deal with ICI, as the chairman.
 By the narrowest of margins, Middlesbrough had been saved.
 It was too late to move the first match of the new season back to Ayresome Park.
 The following day, Middlesbrough made their first Third Division appearance against Port Vale in front of just 3,640 supporters at Victoria Park, with Archie Stephens scoring both of their goals.

-With Rioch still in charge – he’d continued to take training even after being sacked three weeks earlier – they went unbeaten for their first nine matches of the season, and by the time of their first defeat at home to Blackpool in October the crowd was more than 11,000.
-There would be ongoing issues for the new company throughout the season, with creditors of the old one continuing to forward, but on the pitch Rioch had shown the coaching skills of an alchemist, taking the team to the runners-up place in the Third Division by the end of the season.
+With Rioch still in charge – he’d continued to take training even after being sacked three weeks earlier – Middlesbrough went unbeaten for their first nine matches of the season, and by the time of their first defeat at home to Blackpool in October crowds had swollen to more than 10,000.
+There would be ongoing issues for the new company throughout the season, with creditors of the old one continuing to come forward, but on the pitch Rioch had shown the coaching skills of an alchemist, taking the team to the runners-up place in the Third Division by the end of the season.
 The following year, he surpassed even this, returning the club to the First Division via the play-offs.
-It was arguably the most extraordinary transformation in the fortunes of a football club of the entire decade.
+It was one of the most extraordinary transformation in the fortunes of a football club of the entire decade.